LEWISIANA.NL

 All items are reproduced in their entirety.
 The sole criterion for inclusion of an item has been whether Lewis’s name makes any sort of appearance in it, including single brief and perhaps insignificant mentions.

 The facsimile pages underlying these transcripts are available HERE (Dropbox folder).
-This collection of facsimiles includes Lewis’s contributions (excepting the letter of 11 December 1942).
+This collection of facsimiles includes Lewis’s contributions.
 Pictured left is the page that features his poem “On the Atomic Bomb”, published in the last issue of 1945.

 In addition, here are two facsimile collections from The Spectator that may also be of interest to readers of C. S. Lewis: